The idea started as a joke. My friend Val had collected enough hot sauces to fill a shelf, and one night she said we should taste them all.

 The food that saves the night

 After the tasting, serve food.
-Not as an afterthought—as the reward.
+Do not leave people with an empty table.

 - Tacos with multiple protein options (let people add their favorite sauces)